ragharwal/Multi-linguistic_Podcast_Platform/attachments/SRS.md

 ------------------------------------------------------------
 ## 4. Deliverables:

-1. External Deliverables: (The output of development that will fetch us revenue and will be available to the target audience.)
+**1. External Deliverables**: (The output of development that will fetch us revenue and will be available to the target audience.)

 •	A mobile application that will provide you with your favorite podcasts in your preferred language, on the go.